ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 The hero image gives a clear understanding to the user as to the company's area of business as well as having logistics in the name of the company.

+There is also a call to action on the head which is linked to the contact page.

 ![hero screenshot from home page](docs/readme-images/home-page-hero.png)

 Card Section

-Card section that is linked to the service page, each card is linked to the section of the service page to give the user a shortcut to the information they need.
+The card section is linked to the service page, each card is linked to the section of the service page to give the user a shortcut to the information they need.

 ![Card section screenshot from home page](docs/readme-images/home-page-card-shortcut.png)